techstacksavvy/kuralabs_deployment_3/README.md

 # kuralabs_deployment_3
-Deploying software to staging/production deployment 3
+Deploying software to a VPC deployment 3